glaucomunsberg/kootstrap/mkdocs/docs/index.md

 ## Get Code

-If you want to get the code or contribute, go to [Kootstrap GitHub](https://github.com/glaucomunsberg/kootstrap).
+If you want to get code or contribute, go to [Kootstrap GitHub](https://github.com/glaucomunsberg/kootstrap).

 ## Commands